ronakg/awesome-flickr-gallery-plugin/README.txt

 == User Testimonials ==

+* This remains the best way to set up flickr galleries! – forpetessake93
 * The Tag feature works great!
 I have been waiting for a plugin like this.
 I love your plugin. - ryangirtler
 * The name of AFG says it all.
 I really like the way you’ve taken the time to make a UI for creating & editing galleries. – chassy
 * this plugin is AMAZING!!
 Thank you – Yardena
 * The gallery looks exceptionally clean and professional. – sherrieJD
 * Awesome plugin!
 Awesome support! – zumine
 * Super.
 It is a pleasure to work with you.
 Very professional and highly reactive. – fibonaccifactory
 * Awesome.
 You rock. – VisionsInEd
 * Thanks Ronak.
 It works beautifully.
 Awesome app you have built here. – miracleboy31
 * You rock so much.
 Such a quick response time.
 Your plugin is SO SO SO much better than other flickr plugins. – AutoEntropy
 * this gallery plugin is excellent I really like it and working with Flickr and WordPress makes my workflow much easier. – AtlantisWeb
 * I have to say that I am loving what I am seeing.
 I set up a gallery and it looks great.  – svogt
 * MANY thanks for your awesome Awesome Flickr Gallery!
 Works like a charm. -  Jessin
 * i prefer awesome flickr gallery (i think is smoother and faster than slickr flickr) – apocalipsis1234
 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.2.3 =

+* [Feature] Show off your Popular Flickr photos by selecting My Popular Photos as the source for the gallery.

 = 3.2.1 =
 * [Major Feature] Now galleries can be created using tags.